 Traditionally, a general education core in the university has been the vehicle through which students attain the liberal education that sets holders of the baccalaureate degree apart from individuals whose education was predicated on training for a job or career.
-English 220 (Introduction to Literature), like all literature courses Tarleton offers at the sophomore level expands the scope of students' literary reading experience by exposing them to primary literary works by the greatest of creative minds and which are uniquely suited to "the exploration of ideas that foster aesthetic and intellectual creation in order to understand the human condition across cultures."
+English 250 (Backgrounds of Western Literature), like all literature courses Tarleton offers at the sophomore level expands the scope of students' literary reading experience by exposing them to primary literary works by the greatest of creative minds and which are uniquely suited to "the exploration of ideas that foster aesthetic and intellectual creation in order to understand the human condition across cultures."
 Additionally, and as another integral function in the students' liberal education, the course readings, discussion and assignments increase students' comprehension of literature by "focus[ing] on how ideas, values, beliefs and other aspects as a profound aesthetic expression of the human condition."

-In response to lectures concerning the themes, literary devices, and narrative strategies in literature that model appropriate critical approaches to literary analysis, feedback-based interaction that affords them the opportunity to present their ideas about literature in a critically viable manner in class discussions of content of relevant, published critical work related to particular works, themes, and/or literary movements appropriate to the class, ENGL 220 students think creatively, innovate, inquire, and analyze in addition to evaluating and synthesizing information.
+In response to lectures concerning the themes, literary devices, and narrative strategies in classical, medieval, and renaissance literature that model appropriate critical approaches to literary analysis, feedback-based interaction that affords them the opportunity to present their ideas about the literary works in a critically viable manner in class discussions of content of relevant, published critical work related to particular works, themes, and/or literary movements appropriate to the class, ENGL 250 students think creatively, innovate, inquire, and analyze in addition to evaluating and synthesizing information.

-ENGL 220 students' communication skills are enhanced and developed through feedback-based interaction that affords them the opportunity to communicate their ideas drawn from lectures concerning the themes, literary devices, and narrative strategies in literature-orally in class discussion and in writing in response to a critical essay and essay exam components that model appropriate argumentation style and content.
+ENGL 250 students' communication skills are enhanced and developed through feedback-based interaction that affords them the opportunity to communicate their ideas drawn from lectures concerning the themes, literary devices, and narrative strategies in classical, medieval, and renaissance literature - orally in class discussion and in writing in response to a critical essay and essay exam components that model appropriate argumentation style and content.

 As an artistic representation of the human condition, literature has, throughout its history, provided insight into global and cultural conditions and situations.
-These conditions and situations, contextualized within the themes and strategies evident in literature, elevate the social awareness of ENGL 220 students.
+These conditions and situations, contextualized within the themes and strategies evident in classical, medieval, and renaissance literature, elevate the social awareness of ENGL 250 students.

-As an academic course, ENGL 220's interface with students is constricted by time and circumscribed by curriculum and as such is limited in terms the scope of personal responsibility in an individual student it can address.
-ENGL 220 instructors do, however, provide instruction ancillary to the critical essay concerning the appropriateness of producing the document within a reasonable and assigned time frame, the necessity of ethical use of source material, including giving credit where credit is due through standard documentation practices
+As an academic course, ENGL 250's interface with students is constricted by time and circumscribed by curriculum and as such is limited in terms the scope of personal responsibility in an individual student it can address.
+ENGL 250 instructors do, however, provide instruction ancillary to the critical essay concerning the appropriateness of producing the document within a reasonable and assigned time frame, the necessity of ethical use of source material, including giving credit where credit is due through standard documentation practices